Cure SMA Clinical Care Session 2021 Virtual Conference

 TARGET AUDIENCE

-This activity is intended for health care providers who diagnose and care for people affected by SMA, including physicians, nurse practitioners, physician assistants and nurses, pediatric and adult specialists including neurologists, pulmonologists, rehabilitation medicine, genetics, orthopedic surgery, palliative care, physical and occupational therapists, speech and language pathologists, pharmacists, nutritionists, genetic counselors, social workers, respiratory therapists, and trainees in the above disciplines.
+This activity is intended for the health care team providers who diagnose and care for people affected by SMA, including physicians, nurse practitioners, physician assistants and nurses, pediatric and adult specialists including neurologists, pulmonologists, rehabilitation medicine, genetics, orthopedic surgery, palliative care, physical and occupational therapists, speech and language pathologists, pharmacists, nutritionists, genetic counselors, social workers, respiratory therapists, and trainees in the above disciplines.

 ACTIVITY OBJECTIVES